 If you have been granted asylum in the United States, you can travel abroad with prior approval of the Secretary of the Department of Homeland Security (DHS).
 Such prior approval comes in the form of a refugee travel document.
+A refugee travel document will also substitute your passport.
 A refugee travel document is valid for one year and is issued to an asylee to allow his or her return to the United States after temporary travel abroad.
 Generally, the asylee should obtain the refugee travel document prior to departure from the United States, although under certain circumstances refugee travel document can also be issued abroad.
 Like advance parole, a refugee travel document does not guarantee admission into the United States.
 Upon your return, you will have to undergo inspection by an immigration inspector from CBP.

 Your asylum status may be terminated if you are discovered to have lied on your asylum application.
 In some circumstances, your return to the country of claimed persecution may be considered evidence that your alleged fear of persecution, based on which you obtained asylum, was not genuine.
 Upon your return to the United States, you may be questioned about why you had to visit the country of claimed persecution and how you were able to return safely.
 In some cases, you may become subject to proceedings to terminate your asylum status.
 Termination of your asylum status may also occur there has been a fundamental change in your country of persecution.